DylanDeshler/Jazz/docs/index.md

 |------|-----|
 | <audio controls><source src="samples/mel/JV-36144-1957-QmbSPzr8VX8LUrnatKVGRK9G9wZuVxah5VdMBgXVTpNBDn.wav-TS485813.wav" type="audio/wav"></audio> | <audio controls><source src="samples/mel/JV-12-1916-QmYZJNDBn5WPRNakbBi9UujN8dMrJo3n8vpaHo8RNon4xt.wav-JV-12-1916-QmYZJNDBn5WPRNakbBi9UujN8dMrJo3n8vpaHo8RNon4xt.wav" type="audio/wav"></audio> |

 Here are the Mel Spectrograms for the first 5 seconds of each song that were used to generate the features for the quality classifier.
 The probability predicted by the classifier is in the title of each image.
+Notice how there is more color and blurred pixels in the second image, some of this comes from the crackle in the recording.

 | <img src="samples/mel/good.png" width="45%"/> | <img src="samples/mel/bad.png" width="45%"/> |
 |-----------------------------------------------|----------------------------------------------|